ohmss/workshop-spring-reactive/README.md

 #### ✅ 5b.
 Create tables

-This is the data model we are looking for with 6 tables.
+Following is the data model we are looking for with 6 tables.

 ![Pet Clinic Welcome Screen](doc/img/data-model.png?raw=true)